 The sole reason is Bavaria’s worst weather.
-Its snow in October so there will be a fear remain attached for the disaster for the happiness of festival.
-That’s why with the passage of time rejoicings has been moved back up to September in 1904.
+Its snow in October so there will be a fear remain attached for the disaster for the happiness of the festival.
+That’s why with the passage of time rejoicings have been moved back up to September in 1904.
 Specific dress-ups were made common not only for women but lederhosen men were also basic i.e. written as a cultural costume.

-To sort out the languages issue, it is a good idea to learn a few words from Bavarian language before you plan to attend an Oktoberfest season in Bavaria.
+To sort out the language issue, it is a good idea to learn a few words from Bavarian language before you plan to attend an Oktoberfest season in Bavaria.
 “Servus” is a straightforward welcome.
 Progressively troublesome is “hock di her da,” which you can say to offer another person a spot at the table.
 In case that you have a correspondence square, challenge “hosh mi” for “do you comprehend?”
 And best goodbyes are “pfiat di,” which is another way to say “may God take care of you.”

 Bavarian Dress Code

 You can dress up or wear an attire up in jeans and a t-shirt or in an old-fashioned Bavarian getup; just make sure your elegance is reliable.
 If you wear a dirndl, though, look out: a bow on the left means you’re single and a bow on the right means you mingled or married.
 But if the bow is in the center, you count yourself as a virgin.
 Only widows and waiters wear their bows in the back.
 Authentic lederhosen is a dress for men in festivities.

 Beer Tent Etiquette